erencelik/yt-music-chorus/README.md

 </p>
 <hr/>

-**YT Music Chorus** is a Chrome Extension that enhances your YouTube Music experience by only playing choruses then jumping to next song repeatedly.
+**YT Music Chorus** is an unofficial Chrome Extension that enhances your YouTube Music experience by giving chorus detection/playing and major player abilities to user.

 ## ⚠️ Warning